Academic Programs Information Technology

-The Information Technology program prepares students for careers in computer maintenance and troubleshooting, computer network installation and troubleshooting, database design and administration, and computer programming.
-Curriculum is designed to develop skills, attitudes, and competencies for achieving employment, upgrading existing skills or preparing for further study at a university.
+The Information Technology program prepares students for careers in computer maintenance and troubleshooting, computer network installation, system administration and network troubleshooting.
+The curriculum is designed to develop skills, attitudes, and competencies for achieving employment, upgrading existing skills or preparing for further study at a university.

-Options consist of an associates degree of 62-66 semester credit hours and generally take two years to complete, and a certificates of 19-37 semester credit hours and can take from two to three semesters to complete.
-Students interested in any of these degrees or certificates should contact the division office to obtain additional information and acquire a personalized degree or certificate plan.
+Options consist of an associates degree of 60 semester credit hours and generally take two years to complete, and certificates of 16-27 semester credit hours and can take from two to three semesters to complete.
+Students interested in any of these degrees or certificates should contact the program chair to obtain additional information and acquire a personalized degree or certificate plan.

 • Frequently Asked Questions